Ryanssd22/advent_of_hardcaml_2025/website/docs/intro.md

 ## My Grindset

-Since I don't have much planned over this Christmas break,
+Since I don't have much planned over this Christmas break, and I want to make sure my brain doesn't rot, my plan is to learn of all these things in a month.

+Realistic?
+Not sure.

 Using this website, I'll try to document what I've researched.
 Hopefully, by the end of this challenge, you too could learn a thing or two about hardware design.